The Girl with the Dragon Tattoo (2011 film): Plot

 In Stockholm, journalist Mikael Blomkvist is recovering from the legal and professional fallout of a libel suit brought against him by businessman Hans-Erik Wennerström.
 The wealthy Henrik Vanger offers Blomkvist evidence against Wennerström in exchange for an unusual task: investigate the 40-year-old disappearance and presumed murder of Henrik's grandniece, 16-year-old Harriet.

-Every year, Vanger receives a framed pressed flower, the same type she always gave him on his birthday before disappearing.
+Every year, Vanger receives a framed pressed flower, the type Harriet always gave him on his birthday.
 He believes her killer is taunting him.
-Blomkvist moves into a cottage on the Vanger family estate on Hedestad Island.
+Blomkvist moves into a cottage on the Vanger family estate on Hedestad Island and starts his investigation.

-Meanwhile, Lisbeth Salander is a young, brilliant asocial investigator and hacker whose state-appointed guardian suffers a stroke.
-He is replaced by Nils Bjurman, a sadist who controls Salander's finances and extorts sexual favors by threatening to have her institutionalized.
-Unaware she is recording him, Bjurman chains Salander to his bed and brutally rapes her.
-At their next meeting, Salander tasers Bjurman, binds him, rapes him with a dildo, and tattoos "I'm a rapist pig" across his chest.
-Using the secret recording she made, she blackmails him into securing her financial independence and having no further contact with her.
+Lisbeth Salander is an asocial investigator and hacker who is antagonized by her state-appointed guardian, Nils Bjurman.
+Bjurman controls Salander's finances and extorts sexual favors by threatening to have her institutionalized.
+In one meeting, Bjurman chains Salander to his bed and brutally anally rapes her, unaware that his actions are being recorded.
+At their next meeting, Salander tasers Bjurman, binds him, rapes him with a steel dildo, and tattoos an ignominious message across his chest.
+Using the recording she made, she blackmails him into giving her financial independence and ceasing contact with her.

-In the meantime, Blomkvist explores the island and interviews Vanger's relatives, learning some were Nazi sympathizers during World War II.
-He uncovers a list of names and numbers that turn out to be Bible verse references, and recruits Salander as his research assistant.
-She discovers a connection between the list and numerous young women brutally murdered from 1947 to 1967, indicating a serial killer.
-Many of the victims have Jewish names, making her theorize that the murders could have been motivated by antisemitism.
+Blomkvist explores the island and interviews Vanger's relatives, most of whom were Nazis and Nazi sympathizers during World War II.
+He uncovers a list of names and numbers that are Bible verse references and recruits Salander as his research assistant.
+She discovers a connection between the list and young women brutally murdered from 1947 to 1967 across Sweden, indicating a serial killer.
+Many of the victims have Jewish names, making her theorize that the murders could have been motivated by anti-semitism.
 One morning, Blomkvist finds the mutilated corpse of his cat on the doorstep.
-Another night, a bullet grazes his forehead; after Salander tends his wounds, they have sex.
+Another night, a bullet grazes his forehead; after Salander tends to his wounds, they have sex.
 The pair learn that Harriet's late father, Gottfried, and later Martin, her brother, committed the murders.